nikouu/mGBA-http/docs/FullGuide.md

 When running, mGBA-http presents as a mostly non-interactiable console, with the default start information of:
 - The bound address.
 This is the root for the commands.
 Default: `http://localhost:5000`
-- The SwaggerUI address.
-Default: `http://localhost:5000/index.html`
+- The ScalarUI address.
+Default: `http://localhost:5000/scalar`
-- The Swagger JSON address.
-Default: `http://localhost:5000/swagger/v1/swagger.json`
+- The OpenAPI JSON address.
+Default: `http://localhost:5000/openapi/v1.json`

 Log entries of what commands are being sent as well as errors will show up in this console.
 ![](Images/ConsoleOutputExample.jpg)